Maybe you are starting to notice that your mother doesn’t seem to be as sharp as she was in the past.

 With these things addressed, it can result in fewer hospitalizations, better medication management, and a better quality of life for those with this condition.

 Annual Wellness Check: Is Your Memory Test Covered By Medicare?

 In January, 2011, the Affordable Care Act health law created the Medicare Annual Wellness Visit, which should be completed during an older adults annual checkup after joining Medicare.

-This Annual Wellness visit provides preventative health services and also focuses on detecting any form of cognitive impairment in the patient.
+This Annual Wellness visit provides preventative health services for Medicare patients and also focuses on detecting any form of cognitive impairment in the patient.
 The test should only take about five minutes to complete.

 A cognitive impairment test is searching for any sign of short term memory impairment, which is a common trait of those who are in the early stages of dementia – most notably Alzheimer’s disease.

 The test can also include evaluation of planning and reasoning skills (known as executive functioning).